Maine Court Records

 MaineCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on MaineCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-What is a Tort Case, and What does it Involve in Maine?
+What is a Tort Case, and What Does It Involve in Maine?

-• A duty
+- A duty

-• A duty breached
+- A duty breached

-• An injury
+- An injury

-• The name of the person involved in the record, unless said person is a juvenile
+- The name of the person involved in the record, unless said person is a juvenile

-• The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+- The location or assumed location of the record or person involved.
+This includes information such as the city, county, or state in which the person resides or was accused.

 What is Maine Tort Law?

 Tort law in Maine refers to a compilation of legal thoughts and statutory guidelines as it concerns tort cases in the state of Maine.
 The Tort Claims Act of the State of Maine exerts sovereignty on cases of liability lodged against the government.
 By M. R. S. A., Tit.
 14, §§ 8101 –8118 of 1977, government entities are immune from tort claims seeking the recovery of damages.
 The exceptions to the rule are in § 8103 of the same chapter.
 The law also imposes a statutory two-year statute of limitation, having filed a written notice of claim within 180 days from the incident.
-Of the three kinds of torts (negligence, strict liability, and intentional), the government is liable only those pertaining to negligence.
+Of the three kinds of torts (negligence, strict liability, and intentional), the government is liable only to those pertaining to negligence.
 Claims arising from legislative, judicial, and discretionary acts do not belong to the liability list for government entities.
-Payments of claims by the government to claimants do not include punitive damages.
+Payments of claims by the government to claimants may exclude punitive damages.
 All payments arising from a single incident have a cap of $400,000.

 What Kinds of Cases are Covered by Tort Law in Maine?